kazelise/moderndb/README.md

     ```

 4.  **API Configuration (Optional but recommended for AI features):**
     The application uses default API endpoint and a placeholder key for OpenRouter.
-For persistent and reliable AI integration, you might want to update these in `app.py`:
+For persistent and reliable AI integration, you can set your API key in several ways:

-    *   `DEFAULT_AI_URL`: Change if you use a different OpenRouter compatible endpoint.
+    *   **Using environment variables (recommended for security):**
+        * Copy the provided `.env.example` file to a new `.env` file: `cp .env.example .env`
-    *   `DEFAULT_API_KEY`: **Replace `"sk-or-v1-..."` with your actual OpenRouter API key.**
+        * Edit the `.env` file and fill in your actual API key and other settings
+        * The `.env` file is ignored by git, ensuring your keys won't be committed to the repository

+    *   **Using the in-app UI:**
+        * Click on the "AI Settings" button in the application's header
+        * Enter your API key, custom URL (optional), and preferred AI model (optional)
+        * Your settings will be saved to your session

 ## Usage